Astelor/grad-project/README.md

 # NOTES

-If you're my advisor.
+If you're my supervisor.
 Yes you can see on how much progress I've made because I will dump everything related here.